From Chrysoloras’ Latin to Erasmus’ Greek: Renaissance classical bilingualism as a European phenomenon (1397-1536)

 - Inventory of Sources: It inventories classical bilingual sources from the long 15th century (1397-1536) in a database, in order to create a new detailed heatmap of European humanism.

-- Digital Tools Development: It develops digital tools for the analysis of literary multilingualism, leading to a new form of digital humanities-assisted close reading.
+- Development of Digital Tools: It develops digital tools for the analysis of literary multilingualism, leading to a new form of digital humanities-assisted close reading.
 Most notably, the novel tongueprint tool will allow us to automatically calculate the linguistic make-up of texts.
 This tongueprint aims to further integrate multilingualism into Neo-Latin studies by cross-fertilizing the field with historical sociolinguistics.

 - Analysis of Bilingualism: ERASMOS analyzes through DH-assisted close reading the forms and functions of classical bilingualism, in comparison to its ancient pendant, thus testing the core project hypothesis.